Sergey-Chursin/catboost-credit-scoring-pipeline/README.md

 Particular attention is paid to optimizing the algorithm's operation with a large dataset (over 26 million rows) in a Docker container with a 16 GB RAM limit.
 To achieve this, custom tools for memory monitoring and management are used, data is loaded and processed in batches, missing values are imputed with the median calculated on a subsample, and techniques like mask/transform are used for aggregation and feature construction instead of merge/agg, among other methods.

-The code is organized according to the principles of modularity and separation of concerns: all parameters are centralized in a configuration file, and the main blocks are implemented as separate functions and classes, ensuring easy integration into new projects and convenient adaptation to various tasks.
+The code is organized according to the principles of modularity and separation of concerns: all parameters are centralized in a constants file, and the main blocks are implemented as separate functions and classes, ensuring easy integration into new projects and convenient adaptation to various tasks.

 The ensemble architecture follows classic Data Science competition practices: five models are trained on separate folds with individual parameter tuning, while the sixth is trained on the full training dataset using the best fold’s optimal parameters.
 Final probabilities are averaged using weights proportional to each model’s validation AUC, and for binary classification, an optimal threshold is chosen to maximize the difference between TPR and FPR or to meet a required TPR as dictated by business logic.